copier-org/copier/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up the project for local development.

-1. Fork the copier repo on GitHub.
+1. Fork the Copier repo on GitHub.
 2. Clone your fork locally:

     ```sh